 Posted on

 In the top 5 for 2020!

-We’ve been listed in the top five best smart thermostats of 2020 on the highly reputable Techadvisor site
+We’ve been listed in the top five best smart thermostats of 2020 on the highly reputable Techadvisor site.

+Dominic Preston the Deputy Editor has put together his pick of the top ten smart thermostats you can buy, and we’re pleased to be placed in the top five of those.
+These are genuine reviews where you can see Matt Egan’s full review of the system here.
+Matt doesn’t just do a desktop review of the Genius Hub, he has it installed into his own home and he lives with it along with his family for many months if not years.
+You can read the full review here.
 Like with the reviews from Trusted Reviews here, where we got 4.5 stars out of 5, we listen to what the tech journalists have to say and their feedback on the system.
 All the feedback goes into the review; both positive and negative, so you know you are getting an honest review of the system.
 You’ll have seen with the launch of Alexa in April this year that we listened and agreed to the feedback from Trusted Reviews, and it was important for us to make your Genius Hub as connected as possible to other smart things in your home.

+Posted on